neurospin-projects/2025_umohou_wegsonrap/README.md

-# 2025_umohou_wegsonrap
-# Build the tools

-The scripts used to elaborate the GWAS_AD_PROXI have to be prepared first

-The refence for this works is from **dnanexus.github.io**: [gwas_on_adbyproxy](https://dnanexus.gitbook.io/uk-biobank-rap/science-corner/gwas-using-alzheimers-disease).
+# An re-worked example of processing on DNAnexus RAP

+## Introduction
+What is presented here is derived from the original work from the "Science Corner of UKBiobank RAP documentation": [GWAS guide using Alzheimer's disease](https://dnanexus.gitbook.io/uk-biobank-rap/science-corner/gwas-using-alzheimers-disease).

+ We intend to clarify the different parts of the script by separating the preparation of the data required for processing, from the processing itself.
+This can be read in the two scripts:
+ - rap_gwas/prerequisites/install_gwas_ad_proxy.sh
+ - rap_gwas/prerequisites/batch_gwas_ad_proxy.sh

+## Rationale
+The reworked example covers the situation where the phenotype has to be extracted from the tabular data and tentatively associated with genetics.

-4 parts can be distinguished in the document:
+Four parts can be distinguished in the original [document](https://dnanexus.gitbook.io/uk-biobank-rap/science-corner/gwas-using-alzheimers-disease):
 1. A notebook  (using jupyter-sparkl kernel) that would interact with RAP-central to
    1. get information from the sql (tabular) data and
-   1. the s3 data-dictionary file
+   2. the s3 data-dictionary file
 2. A WDL Workflow data language script that implement the liftover
 3. A SwissArmyKnife list of commands to perform QC
 4. A dx run call to the Regenie App (available from RAP-Central)